mciocchi/atomic_d6/README.md

 ## Reaction Rolls

-The GM can call for a Reaction Roll after characters Notice a threat in order to determine whether they respond in time.
+The GM can call for a Reaction Roll in order to determine whether characters have time to respond to a threat.

-It is generally assumed that characters automatically fail to react to threats that they don't Notice.
+Characters that fail to Notice a threat automatically fail their Reaction Roll to it.

 Incapacitated characters also automatically fail Reaction Rolls.

 ## Turn-Based Play

-In certain situations where time is essential, the GM may decide that turn-based play is needed.
+In certain situations where many things are happening at once and time is essential, the GM may decide that turn-based play is needed.
+Turn-based play is not necessarily limited to combat, but it is frequently used that way.

-If two opposing parties make contact, the one that Notices the other first gets the first turn.

-If both parties Notice one another at the same time, the GM may call for a Reaction Roll to determine which acts first.
+It is recommended that GMs begin turn-based play with a Group Reaction Contest in order to determine which party acts first.

-By default, when it is the players turn to act, they take turns around the table clockwise.
-Players may also decide to use an alternate turn order to coordinate their actions.
+By default, when it is the players turn to act, they take turns around the table clockwise, but they may also decide to use an alternate turn order to coordinate their actions.

 2) Players take Action
 --------